Jean-Romain/RcppConcaveman/README.md

 Later a C++ version of Vladimir Agafonkin's JavaScript implementation was proposed by Stanislaw Adaszewski in [concaveman-cpp](https://github.com/sadaszewski/concaveman-cpp).

 The `RcppConcaveman` package wraps the Stanislaw Adaszewski's C++ code making the concaveman algorithm an order of magnitude faster than the Javascript version.
-Moreover the package is a dependency free (it depends only on `Rcpp`).

 ## Example